Texas Porch

 Two offices handle property taxes in Upton County

-The appraisal district and the tax assessor-collector are separate offices in different towns — knowing which one to call saves you time.
+The appraisal district and the tax assessor-collector are separate offices in different towns, so knowing which one to call saves you time.

 Uvalde County · Property Tax Exemption